Kransekage

+History

-The origin of the Kransekage can be traced to the 18th century, where it was first created by a baker in Copenhagen..
+The origin of the kransekage can be traced to the 18th century, where it was first created by a baker in Copenhagen.

+Almonds were very expensive in the 18th century, and as a result, the almond-rich kransekage became a way for wealthy people to display their wealth.

 Preparation

-Kransekage take the form of a series of concentric rings of cake, layered on top of each other in order to form a steep-sloped cone shape—often 18 or more layers—stuck together with white icing.
-Kransekage cake rings are made with almonds, sugar, and egg whites.
-The ideal kransekage is hard to the touch, yet soft and chewy.
+A kransekage takes the form of a series of concentric rings of cake, layered on top of each other in order to form a steep-sloped cone shape—often 18 or more layers—stuck together with white icing.
+Kransekake cake rings are made with almonds, sugar, and egg whites.
+The ideal kransekake is hard to the touch, yet soft and chewy.

 Serving

 This confection is served by separating individual rings and breaking them into smaller pieces.
 In recent years the kransekake when mass-produced is sold year round in the shape of dessert bars.
 Mass-produced kransekake is available in stores around Christmas and before New Year's Eve.

-One cultural tradition is for the bride and groom to lift the top layer of the cake at their wedding.
+One cultural tradition is for the wedding couple to lift the top layer of the cake at their wedding.
 The number of cake rings that stick to the top one when they lift it is said to be the number of children the couple will have.